Octet (musical): Regional productions

 A co-production by Crow's Theatre, Soulpepper, and The Musical Stage Company was mounted as the professional Canadian premiere in Toronto, opening in September 2025.

-The show is part of Studio Theatre's 2025-2026 season in Washington, D.C., opening in January 2026.
+The show was part of Studio Theatre's 2025-2026 season in Washington, D.C., opening in January 2026, directed by David Muse.
+It was the first musical by Malloy to be presented in D.C.